mlpiper/mlpiper-tutorial/README.md

   is used by the "XGBoostTrain" component  to train a XGBoost model.
 During the course of training the required model, various charateristics are recorded (using mlops API) and the resulting model is exported/saved as a pickle file.

+  This example requires some additional setup.
+Within your MLPiper Python virtual environment, be sure to pip install the following packages:
+  * xgboost
+  * sklearn_pandas

+  > pip install xgboost sklearn_pandas

   Required: RUN Chapter-5 before running Chapter-7 pipeline